Adrian-rospx/web-dev/README.md

 # Learning Frontend basics

-After spending a few days learning about how computers and the internet works I decided to try making some practical projects.
-I want to at least understand web development better.
+After spending a few days learning about how computers and the internet works I decided to moving on to practical applications.
+My goal is to understand web development better and make a few projects.

 #### Feb-24 -> Mar-09
-Learning CSS
+Learning CSS essentials, including transformations and animations

 #### Feb-20
 I learned the basics of **HTML** thanks to